justin-p/ansible-terraform-template/README.md

 }
 ```

-Since we have not defined any other values the missing values will still use their default settings as show below:
+Since we have not defined any other values on both the hosts the missing values will still use their default settings as show below:

 ```terraform
 locals {